How to make a GIF on a Mac

 How do I make a GIF from a video on a Mac for free?

-Use Crisp: drop your clip in, pick the GIF lane (or type "make it a gif"), set the frame rate and width, and press Make GIF.
-It turns the video into an animated GIF entirely on your Mac — no account, no upload, no watermark.
+Use Crisp: drop your clip in, select the clip and choose GIF under Save as (or type "make it a gif"), set the frame rate and width, and press Make GIF.
+It turns the video into an animated GIF entirely on your Mac: no account, no upload.

 Why are my GIFs grainy or huge elsewhere?